beberlei/context/README.md

 * SOAP
 * Mail Pipes

+The RequestData can be array paramters with key-value pairs, raw data or both.
+These RequestData information is then available to the ParamConverters.

 ## Parameter Converters

 There are several parameter converts that ship with Context, however the power of Context can only be leveraged when you write your own converters, specific to the application framework you are using.

-* CommaSeperatedListConverter - Converters a comma-seperated string into an array.
+* StringToArrayConverter - Converters a comma-seperated string into an array.
 * DateTimeConverter - Converts a string or an array into a DateTime instance.
 * ObjectConverter - Converts an array into an object by mapping keys of the array to constructor argument names, setter or public properties.
 * EventArgsConverter - Converts a request into an "EventArgs" argument to the model, containing source and data of the event.